ForgeRock/iot-edge/docs/things-endpoint.md

 ### JSON payload

-Required refresh token.
+* refresh_token - Required.
+String value of refresh token.

-Optional array of scopes requested by the Thing.
+* scope - Optional.
+Array of scopes requested by the Thing.

 ```
 {